Other Top New Orleans Sights:

 French is the hippest place to go out on the town in New Orleans, for a full rundown of the places to go please check out our Frenchmen St section.

-: At the North end of the Esplanade Ridge, is a great family-friendly escape from Bourbon Street.
+5. New Orleans City Park: At the North end of the Esplanade Ridge, is a great family-friendly escape from Bourbon Street.
 The best part of the 1,300 acre park is the compact southern end that holds the New Orleans Meseum of Art (website, Tuesday-Sunday 10am-5pm, Closed Mondays; Adults $10, Children $6), New Orleans Botanical Garden (website, Tuesday-Sunday 10am-4:30pm, Closed Mondays; Adults $6, Children $3), Sculpture Garden (website, Free, Open 10am-4:45pm), Storyland Disney Playground & Carousel Gardens Amusement Park ($3).
 Getting Here: If you don’t have a car you can easily take either a taxi or the Canal Streetcar to City Park.
 The street car costs $1.25 each way and has two lines.
 The main Canal Streetcar drops you off directly at the main part of City Park and the Canal Streetcar instead goes to Greenwood Cemetery which leaves you 1 mile from the main area of City Park on the West side of the park; Each of the two cars are marked well with their end destination.

-The stretch of Esplanade Avenue from Johnson Street to City Park, known as Esplanade Ridge, is a beautiful show of mansions that housed the Creole upper class throughout the 1800’s.
+6. Drive Down Esplanade Ridge: The stretch of Esplanade Avenue from Johnson Street to City Park, known as Esplanade Ridge, is a beautiful show of mansions that housed the Creole upper class throughout the 1800’s.
 Lined with large oak trees, a drive down this French-style boulevard will make you day dream to what living here must have been like in days gone by.
 Because of how wide Esplanade Avenue is, you can easily get great views of the mansions right from your car.
 Although it’s plenty safe walk around the Ridge during the day, the area is increasing shady and seedy for tourists once the sun starts to set.Musson House (2306 Esplanade Ave) built in 1852 and home to famous painter Edgar Degas in 1872.
 Dufour-Baldwin House (1707 Esplanade Ave) built in 1859.
 The Ridge was mainly home to the wealthy French-speaking Creole residents compared to St Charles Street in the Garden district which was main for wealthy English-speaking people.
 The most festive time of the year is the last week of April/first week of May when the Fairgrounds at the Ridge is home to the New Orleans Jazz and Heritage Festival (website).
 Getting Here: Rental car is best, otherwise you can take either a taxi or the Canal Streetcar to City Park and walk south.
 Ridge from the Park to Johnson Street is 1.3 miles each way.

-Mardi Gras World is a world of wonders, created for you by the people who bring Mardi Gras to life every year: the artists of Blaine Kern Studios.
+7. Mardi Gras World: Mardi Gras World is a world of wonders, created for you by the people who bring Mardi Gras to life every year: the artists of Blaine Kern Studios.
 The colors, the lights, the music, the joie de vivre.
 Year-round you can peek behind the curtain and tour Mardi Gras in the making through a wide range of giant floats, props, and costumes.
 Since 1947, Blaine Kern Studios (website) has been as much a part of Carnival as the parades New Orleans loves and are now the world’s leading makers of floats, sculpture, and props.
 Hours: Daily 9:30am-4:30pm with tours every 30 minutes Cost: Adults $20, Children $13 Getting Here: It is located right at the end of the Riverfront Streetcar line which follows the river from the French Quarter going south.
 Cost for the streetcar is $1.25 each way but Mardi Gras world also has a number of free shuttles that leave from Jackson Square, just call them before hand to confirm departure times.
 Website: (HERE).

-On your way back from any New Orleans day trip we suggest the unique experience that is the drive-through daiquiri shop.
+8. Drive-Through Daiquiri Shops: On your way back from any New Orleans day trip we suggest the unique experience that is the drive-through daiquiri shop.
 You simply pull up, pick your size/flavors off the menu, and you’ll have a cheap but delicious drink with generous booze in no time.
 The way the Louisiana laws work it’s totally fine to buy these at a drive though as long as you don’t take the straw out of the wrapper or puncture the star on the lid as either action would make is an “open container.”
 Although drinking and drive is not legal, you’ll see many people getting around the “open container” part of the law by simply taking the lid off instead of using the straw.
 Getting To One: We recommend the Daiquiri Bay Cafe which is located right between New Orleans and the Airport in the suburb of Metairie right off the highway (1001 Veterans Memorial Boulevard).
 Chances are you’ll pass right by it anyway.

-While most of New Orleans has a heavy French influence, the beautiful buildings at the Hope Haven Center are distinctively Spanish.
+9. Hope Haven Spanish Mission: While most of New Orleans has a heavy French influence, the beautiful buildings at the Hope Haven Center are distinctively Spanish.

 Chapel of St John Bosco with a great Virgin Mary Statue out front